rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Abusing Password Reset Function/Predictable Reset Token/Reset Token as Temporary Password.md

 It should be noted that some applications use reset tokens as actual temporary passwords.
 By design, any temporary password should be invalidated as soon as the user logs in and changes it.
-However, some developers forgets to
+However, some developers forgets to do this